Peggles/WhatToDo/README.md

 ### Set default parameter value to auto-include configuration file for Start-WhatToDo ###
 1. Edit your PS profile.
-2. Add the default parameter value anywhere in your PS profile.
+2. Add the default parameter value anywhere in the profile.

 ```powershell
 code $profile